 In 2004, Uruguay and Mexico deepened a 1999 agreement, which resulted in Uruguay’s first comprehensive trade agreement with a non-Mercosur country.
 In April 2019, Uruguay and Chile ratified a free trade agreement that expanded on an existing agreement.

-Uruguay has FTAs signed with other countries such as Egypt (which entered into force in September 2017), Israel (which entered into force in December 2009) and Peru.
-Over the past decade, Uruguay has faced major problems in exporting to Argentina and has diversified its exports away from its Mercosur partners.
+Over the past decade, Uruguay has faced major problems in exporting to Argentina due to import restrictions and has diversified its exports away from its Mercosur partners.
 In addition to Mercosur there are separate bilateral agreements with Argentina and Brazil providing for administered trade of certain products, mainly vehicles.